6 Strategies for Making the Right Choice

 If you’ve chosen a major that no longer feels right, consider changing your major to something more interesting to you.
 Find your strengths, explore your interests, and choose a major you’re passionate about.

-Sometimes the people who know you best will offer you great advice when trying to decide on a major.
-Ask a friend, an advisor, or even mom to help point you in the right direction.
+Sometimes the faculty and staff at Carthage can offer you great advice when you’re trying to decide on a major.
+Ask your advisor or a professor to help point you in the right direction.

 Carthage is the perfect place to explore new subjects and discover your passions.